SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Ever So Hungry**
 >
-> Any enemy adjacent to three or more ghoul cravers can't shift
+> Any enemy adjacent to three or more ghoul cravers can't shift.

 > ⭐️ **Hunger**
 >